Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 reachable readme.
 Alerts CRITICAL on an exposure and on a vulnerability whose CVSS base score reaches the critical threshold, because both mean the site can be taken over right now and someone has to react immediately.
 Everything else alerts WARNING.
-The vulnerability database is only queried with an API token;
-without one the check says so instead of reporting a clean result it could not verify.
+The vulnerability database is refreshed before every scan and only queried with an API token; without one the check says so instead of reporting a clean result it could not verify.
 Supports extended reporting via --lengthy.
 Requires the command-line tool wpscan, version 4.0.0 or newer for the backup folder enumeration.

 options:
   -h, --help            show this help message and exit